-- (1) All minor tariffs are standardised within the municipal region. - (2) All minor tariffs are approved by the municipality in each annual budget and are. when deemed appropriate by the municipality, subsidised by property rates and general revenues, particularly when the- - (a) tariffs prove uneconomical when charged to cover the cost of the service concerned; - (b) cost cannot accurately be determined; or - (c) tariff is designed purely to regulate rather than finance the use of the particular service or amenity. - (3) Unless there are compelling reasons why such adjustment should not be effected, all minor tariffs over which the municipality has full control, and which are not directly related to the cost of a particular service, are adjusted annually at least in accordance with the prevailing consumer price index - (4) The following services are subsidised services, and the tariffs levied cover 50%, or as near as possible to 50%, of the annual operating expenses budgeted for the service concerned: - (a) burial services and the provision of cemeteries; and - (b) the provision of municipal sports facilities for use against a fee.
+- (1) All minor tariffs are standardised within the municipal region. - (2) All minor tariffs are approved by the municipality in each annual budget and are, when deemed appropriate by the municipality, subsidised by property rates and general revenues, particularly when the- - (a) tariffs prove uneconomical when charged to cover the cost of the service concerned; - (b) cost cannot accurately be determined; or - (c) tariff is designed purely to regulate rather than finance the use of the particular service or amenity. - (3) Unless there are compelling reasons why such adjustment should not be effected, all minor tariffs over which the municipality has full control, and which are not directly related to the cost of a particular service, are adjusted annually at least in accordance with the prevailing consumer price index. - (4) The following services are subsidised services, and the tariffs levied cover 50%, or as near as possible to 50%, of the annual operating expenses budgeted for the service concerned: - (a) burial services and the provision of cemeteries; and - (b) the provision of municipal sports facilities for use against a fee. - (5) The following services are considered as being community services, and no tariffs are levied for their use: - (a) a municipal swimming pool; - (b) a municipal museum and art gallery; - (c) the disposal of garden refuse at the municipal disposal site; - (d) a municipal reference library; - (e) a municipal lending library, except for fines determined; - (f) a municipal botanical garden, other park or open space; - (6) The following services are considered as being economic services, and the tariffs levied cover 100%, or as near as possible to 100%, of the budgeted annual operating expenses of the service concerned: - (a) The maintenance of graves, gardens of remembrance and crematoria against payment of a fee; - (b) the availability of a house against payment of a housing rental; - (c) subject to subsection (9), the use of a municipal hall and other premises against payment of a fee; - (d) the supply of a building plan against payment of a fee; - (e) the selling of- - (i) plastic refuse bags; - (ii) the selling of refuse bins; or - (iii) livestock and plants; - (f) the cleaning of stands against payment of a fee; - (g) the connection of electricity, water and sewerage against payment of a connection fee;

-- (5) The following services are considered as being community services, and no tariffs are levied for their use: - (a) a municipal swimming pool; - (b) a municipal museum and art gallery; - (c) the disposal of garden refuse at the municipal disposal site; - (d) a municipal reference library; - (e) a municipal lending library, except for fines determined; - (f) a municipal botanical garden, other park or open space; - (6) The following services are considered as being economic services, and the tariffs levied cover 100%, or as near as possible to 100%, of the budgeted annual operating expenses of the service concerned: - The maintenance of graves, gardens of remembrance and crematoria against payment of a fee; - (b) the availability of a house against payment of a housing rental; - (c) subject to subsection (9), the use of a municipal hall and other premises against payment of a fee; - (d) the supply of a building plan against payment of a fee; - (e) the selling of- - (i) plastic refuse bags; - (ii) the selling of refuse bins; or - (iii) livestock and plants; - (f) the cleaning of stands against payment of a fee; - (g) the connection of electricity, water and sewerage against payment of a connection fee; - (h) the photostating of copies against payment of a fee; and - (i) the issuing of a clearance certificate against payment of a fee. - (7) The following charges and tariffs are considered as regulatory or punitive, and are determined as appropriate in each annual budget: - (a) fines for lost or overdue library books; - (b) advertising sign fees; - (c) pound fees; - (d) disconnection and reconnection fees of electricity and water; - (e) penalty and other charges imposed in terms of Chapters 1 and 2; and - (f) penalty charges for the submission of dishonoured, stale, post-dated or otherwise unacceptable cheques. - (8) The lease of a municipal property must be dealt with in terms of the Municipality's Supply Chain Management Regulations or Policy; - (9) If the municipal manager is satisfied, in the case of a rental for the use of a municipal hall and premises, that the hall or premises is required for non-profit making purposes and for the provision of a service to the community, the municipal manager may waive the applicable rental.
+- (h) the photostatting of copies against payment of a fee; and - (i) the issuing of a clearance certificate against payment of a fee. - (7) The following charges and tariffs are considered as regulatory or punitive, and are determined as appropriate in each annual budget: - (a) fines for lost or overdue library books; - (b) advertising sign fees; - (c) pound fees; - (d) disconnection and reconnection fees of electricity and water; - (e) penalty and other charges imposed in terms of Chapters 1 and 2; and - (f) penalty charges for the submission of dishonoured, stale, post-dated or otherwise unacceptable cheques. - (8) The costs of the democratic process in the municipality such as, but not limited to, all expenses associated with the political structures of the municipality, form part of the expenses to be financed from property rates and general revenues, and are not included in the costing of the major services of the municipality.